Using QR Code Inventory Management and Asset Tracking

 Configurable QR Codes

 On top of storing more information, QR codes are more flexible than most barcode labels.
-Just like a standard barcode, you can configure your QR codes’ size, shape, or density so you can fit them on items that are more difficult to tag.
+Just like a standard barcode, you can configure your QR codes.
+Users can determine their size, shape, or density so you can fit them on items that are more difficult to tag.

-This means, if you’re able to find a legible density for the QR code, you can fit more information on smaller or larger items than you ever could with a traditional barcode.
-The only limitation in this regard is that the information will always be unclassified, rather than pulled from a database like barcodes.
+QR codes provide incredible utility when you’re able to find a legible density.
+You can fit more information on smaller or larger items than you ever could with a traditional barcode.
+The only limitation is that the information will always be unclassified.
+This is opposed to being pulled from a database like barcodes.

 Easier to Scan Codes

-Another advantage of using QR code inventory management or asset tracking is that QR codes are easy to scan, thanks to their error tolerance.
-In most cases, QR codes can still be read even if damaged or not stuck on boxes flat.
+Another advantage of using QR code inventory management or asset tracking is that QR codes are easy to scan.
+This is due to their error tolerance.
+In most cases, QR code readers can still read even labels that are damaged or not stuck on boxes flat.

 Labeling Perishable Goods

-When tracking perishable goods with a QR code, you can hold your phone camera up to the label and information such as the source of the goods or the expiration date will pop up on your device’s screen.
+When tracking perishable goods with a QR code, you can hold your phone camera up to the label.
+The information will load on your device’s screen.
+The information could be the source of the goods or the expiration date etc.

 Tracking Batch/Lot Numbers

-When tracking your Batch/Lot stock items like medicine, you can input information like the date it was created, the batch or lot number, who created it, and more.
+When tracking your Batch/Lot stock items like medicine, you can input information like the date it was created.
+You can also include the batch or lot number, who created it, and more.
 This makes recalls and maintaining accountability easy.

 Returning Misplaced Assets

-If someone finds an asset in the wrong place, they can just pull out their phone and scan the QR code to see where that asset should be and return it to its designated location.
+If someone finds an asset in the wrong place, they can use their phone to rectify it.
+Scanning the QR code will show where that asset should be and return it to its designated location.

-For boxes filled with inventory or assets, you can put a QR code on the box with information like which inventory or assets the box contains, the quantity of those items, and more.
+For boxes filled with inventory or assets, you can put a QR code on the box.
+This easily includes information like which inventory or assets the box contains, the quantity of those items, and more.